-In 2021/22 we retrofitted 24 units, 7 in Yorkshire and 17 in the North East, with an estimated gross avoided cost totalling £960k.
+In 2022/23 we retrofitted 27 units, 19 in Yorkshire and 8 in the North East.

 Transformer insulating oil regeneration - Acidity and moisture are products of the degradation of the insulation systems and their presence will accelerate the further deterioration of the paper insulation.
 Treatment of the insulating oil to remove acidity and moisture will extend the transformer life significantly.